Garry Winogrand: All Things Are Photographable

 Garry Winogrand:All Things are Photographable is a 2018 documentary film about the photographer Garry Winogrand.
 It was directed and produced by Sasha Waters Freyer.

 Distribution

-The film premiered in March 2018 at South by Southwest, had a limited release in U.S. cinemas in September 2018 and is intended to be broadcast as part of the American Masters series on PBS.
+The film premiered in March 2018 at South by Southwest, had a limited release in U.S. cinemas in September 2018, and was shown as part of season 33 of the American Masters series on PBS in 2019.